ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **STRANGE FLORA**

-~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ You may cast this spell at the end of either player's team turn, before the next team turn begins.
-Choose an empty target square anywhere on the pitch and nominate D3 Standing opposition players that are within two squares of the target square.
+~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ <span style="color: darkmagenta">You may cast this spell at the end of either player's team turn, before the next team turn begins.</span> Choose an empty target square anywhere on the pitch and nominate D3 Standing opposition players that are within two squares of the target square.
 Roll a D6 for each nominated player:

 * On a roll of 3+, the player is unexpectedly attacked by daemonic plants of prodigious size that erupt from the loamy earth before rapidly rotting away to nothing.
 * On a roll of 1 or 2, the player manages to duck and avoid the attacking flora.